Ireedui Gantogtokh: Biography

 Ireedui is married and has a son and daughter.

 Political career

 In September 2024, Ireedui Gantogtokh was elected as a board member of the Social Democratic Youth of Mongolia (SDY Mongolia), the official youth wing of the Mongolian People's Party.

 In November 2024, he was appointed as an advisor to Nyamosor Uchral, the Chief of the Cabinet Secretariat of Mongolia.
 In this role, he contributed to youth engagement policies, government PR strategies, and digital communication initiatives.

 In June 2025, Uchral became the First Deputy Prime Minister and Minister of Economic Development.
 Ireedui continued serving as his senior advisor, now focusing on strategic communication for economic policy, international image-building, and coordinating cross-sector youth initiatives.

+In February 2026, Ireedui Gantogtokh was reappointed as an advisor, this time to Nyamosor Uchral in his capacity as Speaker of the State Great Khural of Mongolia.